-In summary, if you do not assign the markets strategically to only a few agents, you are essentially throwing mud against the wall to see what sticks.
-And the problems with doing it this way is that it causes frustration for the person at your company gathering quotes, and it makes you pay a lot more premium for your renewal insurance quotes.
+In summary, if you do not assign the markets strategically, you are essentially throwing mud against the wall to see what sticks.
+And the problem with doing it this way is that it causes frustration for the person at your company gathering quotes, and it makes you pay a lot more premium for your renewal insurance quotes.

 The best way to handle the renewal process is to hire an independent insurance consultant, like myself, to handle and manage the process for you.
 You are an expert at what your industry is.
 I am an expert at how to manage the insurance brokers, markets, underwriters, carriers, and how to negotiate up to 55% off your annual insurance costs.

 Contact me for a free consultation on how I can be of service to you.